Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Despite these advancements, there are instances where fathers may still find themselves at a disadvantage.
 These situations often arise due to lingering societal biases that favor maternal custody, or misconceptions about the roles of fathers in child-rearing.
 For instance, a father might find it challenging to obtain primary custody or to secure fair visitation rights, even when he has been a primary caregiver or when it is in the child’s best interest.

-Moreover, financial obligations such as child support and alimony are calculated based on formulas that can sometimes fail to account adequately for the complexities of modern financial situations and the actual costs of child-rearing.
+Moreover, financial obligations such as child support and alimony are calculated based on formulas that can sometimes fail to account adequately for the difficulties of modern financial situations and the actual costs of child-rearing.
 Fathers might end up with financial burdens that do not accurately reflect their income or the financial contributions of both parents.
 Additionally, the division of assets and liabilities in a divorce, while intended to be equitable, can also result in outcomes that disproportionately affect one parent over another.

 In such cases, the assistance of a skilled Manhattan father’s rights attorney becomes crucial.